ten0s/ten0s.github.io/_posts/2020-01-26-setup-raspbian-buster-on-sd-card.md

 * Remove SD card from card reader
 * Insert SD card into Raspberry Pi
-* Plug-in LAN cable (or use WIFI) and power supply.
+* Plug-in LAN cable (or use Wi-Fi) and power supply.
 * After a couple of minutes you should be able to ping
 ```
 $ ping -c 1 raspberrypi